-Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay processing and packaging Bentonville, Arkansas Leased Sales office Blue Mountain, Mississippi Both Clay mining, manufacturing and packaging Chicago, Illinois Leased Principal executive office Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay production and clay and non-clay packaging Mounds, Illinois Owned Clay mining, manufacturing and packaging Ochlocknee, Georgia Owned Clay mining, manufacturing and packaging Ripley, Mississippi Owned Clay mining, manufacturing and packaging Taft, California Owned Clay mining, manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Leased Non-clay production and clay and non-clay packaging our properties are generally in good condition, well maintained and suitable and adequate to carry on our business.
+Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay manufacturing and packaging, sales, customer service Bentonville, Arkansas Leased Sales office Blue Mountain, Mississippi Owned Manufacturing and packaging Chicago, Illinois Leased Principal executive office Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay manufacturing and clay and non-clay packaging, sales Mounds, Illinois Owned Manufacturing and packaging Ochlocknee, Georgia Owned Manufacturing and packaging Ripley, Mississippi Owned Manufacturing and packaging Shenzhen, China Leased Sales office, customer service Taft, California Owned Manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Leased Non-clay production and clay and non-clay packaging, sales, customer service

 We have no mortgages on the real property we own.
-The lease for the Bentonville, Arkansas office expires in 2013.
+The lease for the Shenzhen, China office expires in 2015 and the Bentonville, Arkansas office lease expires in 2016.
 The leases for the Alpharetta, Georgia facility and the Chicago, Illinois corporate office space expire in 2018.
-The lease for the Wisbech, United Kingdom facility expires in 2032.
+The Wisbech, United Kingdom facility lease expires in 2032.
 The lease for the Coppet, Switzerland office is on a year-to-year basis.
-We consider that
+We consider that our properties are generally in good condition, well maintained and suitable and adequate to carry on our business.